 After a student is registered, changes to their schedule may be made through the process of adding and/or dropping a course.
-Students may be admitted to another course or change sections, depending on availability of seats, only during the drop / add period of the semester.
-Schedule change forms are available through the Office of the Registrar's website: https://johnson.edu/change-of-schedule-request/.
+Students may be admitted to another course or change sections, depending on availability of seats, only during the drop/add period of the academic session (fall, spring, interseesion, summer).
+The drop/add period occurs during the first calendar week of each academic session, as indicated on the academic calendar.
+Courses that are dropped during the drop/add period will be removed from the student's transcript.
+Schedule change (drop/add) forms are available through the Office of the Registrar's website: https://johnson.edu/change-of-schedule-request/.